-When the AESO determines the need for expansion or enhancement of the capability of the transmission system, the AESO directs a transmission facility owner ("TFO") to construct or upgrade the transmission systemprepare a proposal for the system transmission project required to meet the need., Tthe TFO incurs the costs of doing soto construct the facilities and, subject to the Commission's approval, recovers those project costs through TFO charges to the AESO.
+When the AESO directs a transmission facility owner ("TFO") to construct or upgrade the transmission system, the TFO incurs the costs of doing so and, subject to the Commission's approval, recovers those costs through TFO charges to the AESO.

-The AESO recovers these system transmission project costs for the bulk and regional transmission system through Rate DTS system access service provided to load customers.
-In this way, market participants taking service under Rate DTS pay for the bulk and regional transmission system.
+The AESO recovers system transmission project costs for the bulk and regional transmission system through Rate DTS system access service provided to load customers.
+In this way, market participants taking service under Rate DTS pay for the transmission system.

 When a market participant wants to connect to the transmission system or to obtain an increased level of system access service, they submit a system access service request ("SASR") to the AESO.
 The AESO determines how to respond to a system access service request.
 If the construction of new or altered transmission facilities is required to respond to the request, the AESO will direct a TFO to apply to the Commission for approval to construct and operate the transmission facilities.
-The AESO determines the need for new or altered transmission facilities required to respond to the SASR and then directs the TFO to prepare a proposal for the connection project to meet the need identified.
-The costs incurred by the TFO-market participant are the TFO connection project costs allocated to the market participant pursuant to the ISO tariff.
+The costs incurred by the TFO are connection project costs pursuant to the ISO tariff.
 Connection project costs are essentially the costs of incremental transmission facilities required to connect a market participant or to provide an increased level of system access service.
 These costs are further subdivided and classified as participant-related and system-related costs.